Skip to content

 backUntilVisible(selector, opts?) => Promise<void>Use system back until a target becomes visible

-Direction values: "up" | "down" | "left" | "right"
+Direction values are "up" | "down" | "left" | "right".

 dismissKeyboard() defaults to an auto strategy that uses the driver-specific keyboard dismissal path and falls back to Android system back when needed. scrollUntilVisible() and backUntilVisible() are useful for replacing ad hoc retry loops in mobile-heavy flows.